GoogleCloudPlatform/database-assessment/README.md

     python optimusprime.py -dataset newdatasetORexistingdataset -collectionid "" -fileslocation /<work-directory>/oracle-database-assessment-output -projectname my-awesome-gcp-project -fromdataframe -consolidatedataframes -filterbydbversion 11.1 -filterbysqlversion 2.0.3

+	If you want to akip all file validations

+    python optimusprime.py -dataset newdatasetORexistingdataset -collectionid "" -fileslocation /<work-directory>/oracle-database-assessment-output -projectname my-awesome-gcp-project -skipvalidations

 ```

 *  `-dataset`: is the name of the dataset in Google Big Query.
 It is created if it does not exists.
 If it does already nothing to do then.